Skip to content

 Troubleshooting

-1. Check that the user has been assigned to the Azure AD application.
+1. Verify the user is assigned to the Azure AD application.

 Authentication > Integrate Okta